Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Sun exposure.
-There is varying degrees of UV sensitivity.
+Exposure to the sun.
+There is a varying degree of UV sensitivity.

-Drugs are thought to be the trigger in about 25-30%.
-Possibly due to abnormalities in drug metabolism (polymorphism of hepatic acetyltransferase, slow acetylators) or they are drugs that are photosensitizing per se.
+Drugs are assumed to be the trigger in about 25-30% of cases.
+Possibly due to abnormalities in drug metabolism (polymorphism of hepatic acetyltransferase, slow acetylators) or drugs that have a photosensitizing effect per se.
+Increased susceptibility in the presence of HLA types B8, DR2, DR3, DQw2, DRw52 appears to be pathogenetically relevant.

 ManifestationThis section has been translated automatically.